-3.2 JUNCTION, PULL BOXES AND CABINETS INSTALLATION
+3.1 JUNCTION, PULL BOXES AND CABINETS INSTALLATION

-- .1 Install pull boxes in inconspicuous but accessible locations. - .2 Mount cabinets with top not higher than 2 m above finished floor. - .3 Install terminal block as required in Type T cabinets. - .4 Only main junction and pull boxes are indicated.
+- .1 Install pull boxes in inconspicuous but accessible locations. - .2 Only main junction and pull boxes are indicated.
 Install pull boxes so as not to exceed 30m of conduit run between pull boxes.

-3.3 IDENTIFICATION
+3.2 IDENTIFICATION